 FlySpeed SQL Query is an SQL management tool that helps you to connect to any database and have a grid view of the same along with all the other generic properties, attributes and features of an SQL management tool.
 This also allows you to customize your form view.
 There is something called as ‘Query Builder’ with which you can build and execute the SQL queries.

 Database management by itself is a great technology that has made life so much easier.
 And because of the wide usage of the databases, it is very much necessitated to use such SQL management tools; especially by the database admins to handle & manage multiple databases within an application software ecosystem.

 This is a guide to SQL Management Tools.
-Here we discussed the concepts, definition, and top SQL Management Tools.
+Here we discussed the basic concepts, definition, and few useful SQL Management Tools.
 You can also go through our other suggested articles to learn more